On Averaging and Extrapolation for Gradient Descent: Preliminaries and Performance Estimation Problems

-Since this SDP is a relaxation of our original problem, its solution is an upper bound for $p_{N,L,D}(\sigma,h)$.
-The SDP can be made equivalent by applying an additional assumption that the problem dimension $\dimension$ is at least $N+2$ \cite{Interpolation}.
-However, the inequality above will be sufficient for our analysis, so for now, we omit this additional rank assumption.
+This SDP can be made equivalent by applying an additional assumption that the problem dimension $\dimension$ is at least $N+2$ \cite{Interpolation}.
+However, our analysis will only rely on upper bounds, so this relaxation is sufficient, and we do not require this assumption on problem dimension.
 This completes our derivation of the PEP SDP for the averaged/extrapolated performance measure $f(\xSpecial)-f(\xStar)$.
 Other common performance measures would follow a very similar derivation.
-Going forward, we simplify our notation to $p(\sigma) := p_{N,L,D}(\sigma,h)$, but note that our solution is a function of each of those now hidden parameters.
+Going forward, we simplify our notation to

+but note that our solution is a function of each of those now hidden parameters.
 We especially emphasize the role of $N$ as a known and fixed parameter in the optimization problem.

 Finally, we define the dual SDP in preparation for our use of the dual certificate in our later proofs.
-Introducing dual variables $\lambda_{i,j} \in \R$, $v \in \R$, and $Z \in \mathbb{S}^{(N+2)\times(N+2)}$, we let
+Introducing dual variables $\lambda_{i,j} \in \R$, $v \in \R$, and $Z \in \mathbb{S}^{N+2}$, we let

 with the role of $\sigma$ implicit in the various vector and matrix definitions.
-This SDP \eqref{Eqn:primal} and its dual \eqref{Eqn:dual} provide an incredibly useful framework for analyzing our worst-case problem instances~\cite{FirstPEP,altschuler2018greed,Interpolation,Grimmer_LongStep,Grimmer_Accel,BnB}.
-This dual problem will play a central role in proving our new convergence guarantees.
+This SDP \eqref{Eqn:primal} and its dual \eqref{Eqn:dual} provide a widely useful framework for analyzing worst-case problem instances~\cite{altschuler2018greed,BnB,FirstPEP,Grimmer_LongStep,Grimmer_Accel,Interpolation}.
+This dual problem will play a central role in proving our new convergence guarantees as each feasible point to the dual problem constitutes a proof of an upper bound on $p(\sigma)$.